rickstaa/stable-learning-control/docs/source/control/algorithms/sac.rst

 * SAC is an off-policy algorithm.
 * The version of SAC implemented here can only be used for environments with continuous action spaces.
 * An alternate version of SAC, which slightly changes the policy update rule, can be implemented to handle discrete action spaces.
-* The Machine Learning Control implementation of SAC does not support parallelisation.
+* The MLC implementation of SAC does not support parallelisation.

 Further Reading
 ---------------